 To get an initial experience with Yii, we describe in this section how to create our first Yii application.
-We will use the powerful yiic tool which can be used to automate code creation for certain tasks.
+We will use yiic (command line tool) to create a new Yii application and Gii (powerful web based code generator) to automate code creation for certain tasks.
 For convenience, we assume that YiiRoot is the directory where Yii is installed, and WebRoot is the document root of our Web server.